 Creating A Wallet

-Now that you understood how this basic tech works, let’s see how you can setup a wallet.
+Now that you understand how this basic tech works, let’s see how you can set up a wallet.
 Here are some top wallets that you can try.

 In this article, we are gonna find out how to buy NFTs on both Ethereum and Solana, as they are the 2 most popular blockchains for NFTs.